neuecc/MySqlSharp/README.md

 ![image](https://user-images.githubusercontent.com/46207/29018376-ce3ecba0-7b95-11e7-90f0-d32d7c80b04b.png)

-It shows 1/10 memory usage decrease.
+It shows 1/50 memory usage decrease(not optimized yet, I should reduce means perfs)

 Currently this driver is under development and is not filled with alpha version.
 However, I am glad if there is your attention and opinion.